David L. Mills

-David L. Mills (born June 3, 1938) is an American computer engineer and Internet pioneer.

-Education
+David Lennox Mills (June 3, 1938 – January 17, 2024) was an American computer engineer and professor emeritus at the University of Delaware.
+He was an Internet pioneer who led the Gateway Algorithms and Data Structures (GADS) Task Force.
+He was known as the internet's "Father Time" for designing the Network Time Protocol, which is intended to synchronize all participating computers across different computer systems and networks to within a few milliseconds of Coordinated Universal Time.

+Early life and education

+David Lennox Mills was born in Oakland, California, on June 3, 1938.
+His mother, Adele (née Dougherty), was a pianist, and his father, Alfred, was an engineer.
+He had glaucoma since birth, but a surgeon saved some of the vision in his left eye when he was a child.
+He attended a school in San Mateo, California, for the visually impaired.

 Mills earned his PhD in Computer and Communication Sciences from the University of Michigan in 1971.
-While at Michigan he worked on the ARPA sponsored Conversational Use of Computers (CONCOMP) project and developed DEC PDP-8 based hardware and software to allow terminals to be connected over phone lines to an IBM 360 mainframe.
+While at Michigan, he worked on the ARPA-sponsored Conversational Use of Computers (CONCOMP) project and developed DEC PDP-8-based hardware and software to allow terminals to be connected over phone lines to an IBM 360 mainframe.

 Career

-In 1977, Mills began working at COMSAT.
-There he worked on synchronizing the clocks of computers connected to ARPANET, inventing the Network Time Protocol.
+In 1977, Mills began working at COMSAT on synchronizing the clocks of computers connected to ARPANET, inventing the Network Time Protocol (NTP).
+NTP is intended to synchronize all participating computers to within a few milliseconds of Coordinated Universal Time (UTC).
 He told The New Yorker in 2022 that he enjoyed working on synchronized time because no one else was working on it, giving him his own "little fief".
 In the mid-2000s, Mills turned over full control of the NTP reference implementation to Harlan Stenn.